NoOverflow/BundleDotNet/bundle/src/QrDesktop.md

 ## Creating your graphical context

+For the next steps you will need to add a NuGet reference to [Microsoft.Maui.Graphics](https://www.nuget.org/packages/Microsoft.Maui.Graphics/)

 Create a class called **QrDrawable** in the MainPage.xaml.cs file, this class is your graphical context and will be used to render the QR code, this class MUST implement **IDrawable** (Visual studio can do it for you if you haven't figured it out yet, just right click on the error line and then click on the lightbulb).

 Add a public property to this class with a byte[] type and set its default value to null (Check how-to in the resources).
 This property will be used to pass the byte array between the graphical context and the view-code.